Intentional Community Reference Material

 Economads

-A weblog by travellers visiting intentional communities
+A weblog by travellers visiting intentional communities around the world.

 http://www.economads.com/evolulog.php